smithy-lang/smithy/docs/source/spec/core.rst

 Create lifecycle
 ````````````````

-The ``create`` operation defines an operation used to create a resource
+The ``create`` operation is used to create a resource using one or more
-without all its identifiers.
+identifiers created by the service.

 **Validation**

-- Create operations MUST NOT be marked as :ref:`readonly-trait`.
+- Create operations MUST NOT be marked with :ref:`readonly-trait`.
 - Create operations MUST form valid :ref:`collection operations <collection-operations>`.

 The following snippet defines the ``CreateForecast`` operation.